flowingis/Idephix/docs/configuration.rst

 Otherwise you can specify the password in your script or use ``CLISshProxy`` (instead of the default ``PeclSsh2Proxy``) that ask you the password.

-Once you have defined several targets you can specify which one you want to run your remote task against, using ``--env`` CLI option.
+Once you have defined several environments you can specify which one you want to run your remote task against, using ``--env`` CLI option.